It’s crunch time in the World Cup – and England are still in the tournament!

 With seating, sound, visuals, food and drink all accounted for, a few optional extras can help to round off the experience and maximise every viewing experience.

-Wearing an all-white tennis outfit for Wimbledon or a full England kit for Euro 2016 matches may be taking things a little far, but there are plenty of ways to enhance the experience, particularly if you are having friends round.
+Wearing a full England kit – the more vintage, the better – for the matches may be taking things a little far, but there are plenty of ways to enhance the experience, particularly if you are having friends round.

-Bunting never goes amiss and can be easily taken down, while a football table, Subbuteo set or games console and Fifa game can instantly enable you and your friends to recreate a match that ended in disappointment.
+Bunting and flags never goes amiss and can be easily taken down, and face paints can get help get your guests in the spirit.
+A foosball table, Subbuteo set or games console and football game can instantly enable you and your friends to recreate a match that ended in disappointment.